-Authenticity has been a constant watchword for Dan Cruikshank as he sets about restoring his Georgian townhouse.
+Authenticity has been a constant watchword for Dan Cruickshank as he sets about renovating his Georgian townhouse.

 While Dan is well known as a TV presenter, the face of cerebral BBC documentaries such as Around the World in 80 Treasures and Adventures in Architecture, first and foremost he’s an academic: an architectural historian who is deeply passionate about the preservation of old houses that showcase the building styles of bygone eras.

 ‘Old Georgian houses like mine have a very strong, benign presence,’ says Dan.
 ‘Far too many have been changed too much – modern things have been inserted: heating, lighting, or a ghastly power shower.
 The atmosphere that is present in these buildings has been destroyed.’

 Find inspiration for your own renovation project with more of our stunning real home transformations.
 Read our guide on renovating a house, too, for more guidance.

 Two local builders, Mr Bunce and Mr Brown, built Dan’s four-storey home in Spitalfields in 1727 for a wealthy silk merchant.
 Dan bought it more than 30 years ago, and has been painstaking in keeping it faithful to the original spirit of the house ever since.
 Swathed in 18th-century decorative detail and crammed with interesting – if occasionally rickety – antique furniture, the house is a gem of a time capsule.

 ‘I bought my house because I was intrigued by Georgian buildings,’ Dan explains.
 ‘The houses on this terrace weren’t built by great patrons of the arts as conscious works of art, just by humble builders trying to make some money; by chance, they have created buildings of great beauty.

 ‘However, the house had been empty for many decades when I found it in the late 1970s,’ he continues.
 ‘It had been completely abandoned, and was full of rotting furniture left by the previous owners.’